 Paul has a personal aim of using his business acumen to help and support the charity sector and he strongly believes in the work of Age UK County Durham which is promoting and enhancing the wellbeing of older people throughout County Durham.

-Jeff is recently retired, having spent over 30 years with Nationwide Building Society in various senior roles.
+Jeff is retired, having spent over 30 years with Nationwide Building Society in various senior roles.

 Jeff helped launch Nationwide's Community Board Programme across the UK which has delivered millions of pounds to charitable causes linked to housing and homelessness and was Chair of the North East Community Board.

 30 years in the UK media industry have taken Emma from presenting a breakfast show on a London radio station, to presenting the weather on TV, to running her own PR company.